 The use of Jesus’ name by the Jews in an attempt to heal was sternly denounced by some rabbis. – K. Preisendanz.
 Papyri Graecae Magicae, I (Leipzig, 1928), Pap.
 Bibl.
 Nat.
 Suppl. gr.
 574, lines 3018-19; Tos.
 Hullin 2.22-23; TJ Shabbat 14.4.14d and ‘Adodah Zarah 2.2.40d0d-41a; TB ‘Adodah Zarah 27b. cited in footnote 32 of F.F.
 Bruce, The Book of the Acts, Eerdmans Publishing Company.
 198 8 , p.
 368.

 The Graece Magicae Papyri statement reveals several key things:

-- Jesus’s name was used by Jewish rabbis in an attempt to heal (see Acts 19:13-16 for a New Testament example).
+- Jesus’s name was used by Jewish exorcists in an attempt to heal (see Acts 19:13-16 for a New Testament example).

 - The Jewish rabbis rebuked other Jews for using Jesus name.

 - The use of Jesus’ name was believed to result in healing.

 - The quotations suggest that power resided in the name of Jesus Christ.